-Paul Angrand, Frédéric Mouthereau, Emmanuel Masini, and Riccardo Asti
+Paul Angrand1, Frédéric Mouthereau1, Emmanuel Masini^{2,3}, and Riccardo Asti4

-Geosciences Environnement Toulouse (GET), Université de Toulouse, UPS, Univ.
+1Geosciences Environnement Toulouse (GET), Université de Toulouse, UPS, Univ.
 Paul Sabatier, CNRS, IRD, 14 av.
-Edouard Belin, F-31400 Toulouse, France M&U sas, Saint Egreve, France ISTerre, Université Grenoble Alpes, France Université de Rennes, CNRS, Géosciences Rennes-UMR 6118, 35000 Rennes, France Correspondence: Paul Angrand (paul.angrand@get.omp.eu)
+Edouard Belin, F-31400 Toulouse, France 2M&U sas, Saint Egreve, France 3ISTerre, Université Grenoble Alpes, France 4Université de Rennes, CNRS, Géosciences Rennes-UMR 6118, 35000 Rennes, France Correspondence: Paul Angrand (paul.angrand@get.omp.eu)

 Abstract.
 The West European kinematic evolution results from the opening of the West Neotethys and the Atlantic oceans since the late Paleozoic and the Mesozoic.
-Geological evidence shows that the Iberian domain well recorded the propagation of these two oceanic systems and is therefore a key to significantly advance our understanding of the regional plate reconstructions.
-The Late Permian-Triassic Iberian rift basins have accommodated extension, but this tectonic stage is often neglected in most
+Geological evidence shows that the Iberian domain well preserved the propagation of these two rift systems and is therefore key to significantly advance our understanding of the regional plate reconstructions.
+The Late Permian-Triassic tectonic evolution of Iberian rift basins shows that they have accommodated significant extension,

-- 5 plate kinematic models, leading to the overestimation of the movements between Iberia and Europe during the subsequent Mesozoic (Early Cretaceous) rift phase.
-By compiling existing seismic profiles and geological constraints along the North Atlantic margins, including well data over Iberia, as well as recently published kinematic and paleogeographic reconstructions, we propose a coherent kinematic model of Iberia that accounts for both the Neotethyan and Atlantic evolutions.
-Our model shows that the Europe-Iberia plate boundary was a domain of distributed and oblique extension made of two rift systems, in - 10 the Pyrenees and in the Iberian intra-continental basins.
-It differs from standard models that consider left-lateral strike-slip movement localized only in the northern Pyrenees in introducing a significant strike-slip movement south of the Ebro block.
-At a larger scale it emphasizes the role played by the late Permian-Triassic rift and magmatism, as well as strike-slip faulting in the evolution of the western Neotethys Ocean and their control on the development of the Atlantic rift.
+- 5 but this tectonic stage is often neglected in most plate kinematic models, leading to the overestimation of the movements between Iberia and Europe during the subsequent Mesozoic (Early Cretaceous) rift phase.
+By compiling existing seismic profiles and geological constraints along the North Atlantic margins, including well data over Iberia, as well as recently published kinematic and paleogeographic reconstructions we propose a coherent kinematics model of Iberia that considers both the Neotethyan and Atlantic evolutions.
+Our model shows that the Europe-Iberia plate boundary was a domain of distributed and - 10 oblique extension made of two rift systems, in the Pyrenees and in the Iberian intra-continental basins.
+It differs from standard models that consider left-lateral strike-slip movement localized only in the northern Pyrenees in introducing a significant strike-slip movement south of Ebro accounting for Late Permian-Triassic extension and by emphasizing the need for an Ebro microcontinent.
+At a larger scale it emphasizes the role played by the late Permian-Triassic rift and magmatism, as well as strike-slip faulting in the evolution of the western Neotethyan Ocean and their control on localization of the Atlantic rift.